Bag or Trolley? How to Choose the Right Bag for Your Train Ride

 We compared the pros and cons of trolley and holdall.
 Only then did we decide which pieces of luggage we would take with us on our train journey.

-Travel bags for train journeys
+These travel bags are suitable for train journeys

 The advantages and disadvantages of a travel bag